anastasiya-ca/instagram-photo-viewer/README.md

 ** Additional photo details: caption (if any), number of likes and latest 2 comments (if any).
 * [x]	User can **pull-to-refresh** popular photo list to get the latest popular photos displayed.

+Time spent: around 15 hours (total for reading, coding, debugging, testing and refactoring)

+Notes:
 The app was tested on HTC One (Android 4.1.2) and on AVDs.
+Some time is spent to make the UI work across multiple phone resolutions.

 Walkthrough of implemented user stories: